-- The "flowers" are not flowers but attractive, notched bracts designed to lure pollinators toward the tree's true flowers.
-These small, yellow blooms are located in a tight cluster at the center of the bracts.
-After a flower is pollinated, its bracts droop and fall and its fertilized ovaries form a cluster of small fruits.
-In autumn, the red fruit of the dogwood is a favorite for birds, which distribute the dogwood's seeds. - Many birds, as well as the White-footed mouse, Gray fox, Gray squirrel, and White-tailed deer readily consume flowering dogwood seeds.
-Rabbits and deer also browse its leaves and sprouts. - The flowering dogwood is a soil improver its leaves decompose more quickly than most other species.
+- Size: Grow 15 to 25' tall. - Leaves are opposite pattern, simple, medium green in color with veins that follow the elliptic curve of the leaf.
+In autumn - foliage turns red or purple. - The flowers are predominantly white and appear between March and June, with or before the leaves. - After a flower is pollinated, it forms a cluster of small yellow to red berrylike fruits. - In autumn, the red fruit of the dogwood is a favorite for birds, which distribute the dogwood's seeds. - Many birds, as well as the White-footed mouse, Gray fox, Gray squirrel, and White-tailed deer readily consume flowering dogwood seeds.
+Rabbits and deer also browse its leaves and sprouts. - The flowering dogwood is a soil improver-its leaves decompose more quickly than most other species.

-sassafras - (Sassafras albidum)
+sassafras (Sassafras albidum)

-- Size: The trees are 30 to 60' tall and spread from 2 to 26'.
-Young trees have greenish bark, while older trees have reddish brown bark that is rough and deeply ridged. - Bright-green, mitten-shaped, oval, or three-lobed leaves turn to bright yellow and orange in the fall. - This aromatic plant has been used for a wide range of medicinal and culinary purposes.
-It's wood is light but durable, and useful for boat construction.
+- Size: The trees are 30 to 60' tall and spread from 2 to 26'. - Young trees have greenish bark, while older trees have reddish brown bark that is rough and deeply ridged. - Bright-green, mitten-shaped, oval, or three-lobed leaves turn to bright yellow and orange in the fall. - This aromatic plant has been used for a wide range of medicinal and culinary purposes.
+It's wood is light but durable, and useful for boat construction. - Sassafras berries grow on red stalks and ripen to dark blue in late summer, providing nourishment to birds, such as the quail, Kingbirds, Crested flycatchers, Mockingbirds, Pileated woodpeckers, Yellow-throated warblers and Phoebes, which, in turn, disperse the seeds.
+Rabbits and squirrels also eat the fruit, bark and wood.